 The CDE Dancers

 Scott has a diverse background as a professional dancer, singer, choreographer and performer.
-He received a vocal scholarship to Utah State University and studied Opera, Musical Theater, Classical Ballet and Modern.
-He received a BS in Psychology and continued on to obtain a Master of Fine Arts Degree in Dance from Sam Houston State University.
-He has since performed many leading roles with his singing and dancing in the international Broadway tour of Saturday Night Fever, leading roles on the luxury cruise line Crystal Cruises, Houston Grand Opera, Omaha Opera, and a founding member of Utah Festival Opera.
-Scott has worked with Dayton Ballet, Pennsylvania Ballet, Indianapolis Ballet Theater and with international choreographers including Doug Verone, Christian Holder, Mark Morris, James Clouser and many others.
-Scott’s teaching pedagogy and choreographic works include Musical Theater, Classical Ballet, Contemporary and Modern and has been accepted and performed by Center Dance Ensemble, Arizona Youth Ballet, Dayton Ballet 11, and in many colleges and universities.
-Scott is adjunct faculty at Mesa Community College and Scottsdale Community College and is persistently active in promoting and teaching dance for youth organizations, dance troupes and intensives.
-Scott is excited to return to CDE for his 4th season to share, learn, grow and participate in the art, love and passion of its dance founder Frances Cohen.
+He received a vocal scholarship to Utah State University and studied Opera, Musical Theater, Classical Ballet and Modern and received a BS in Psychology and continued on to obtain a Master of Fine Arts Degree in Dance from Sam Houston State University.
+He has since performed several leading roles with his singing and dancing in Men Are From Mars, Women Are From Venus (AEA), the International Broadway tour of Saturday Night Fever (AEA), leading roles with the luxury cruise line Crystal Cruises, Houston Grand Opera, Omaha Opera and a founding member of Utah Festival Opera.
+Scott has danced in professional Ballet and Modern Dance Companies including Dayton Ballet, Indianapolis Ballet Theater, Dance Kaleidoscope and Pennsylvania Ballet and has performed works of international choreographers including Doug Verone, Christian Holder, Septime Weber, Judith Fugate, Steven Mills, Mark Morris, Jeffery Hughes, James Clouser, David Hochoy, Dermot Burke, Brenda Daniels, Pat Graney and many others.
+Scott’s teaching pedagogy and choreographic works include Musical Theater, Classical Ballet, Contemporary and Modern and have been performed by Center Dance Ensemble, Arizona Youth Ballet, Dayton Ballet II and many colleges and universities including Mesa Community College, Scottsdale Community College, Sam Houston State University and Utah State University.
+His works have been presented at American Voices, Kick-A, Arizona Young Artists Competition and selected multiple times to appear in Dance in the Desert Festival (Las Vegas) and Harvest Chicago Festival (Chicago).
+Scott teaches company class for CDE, he is adjunct faculty at Mesa Community College and Scottsdale Community College and is persistently active in mentoring young artists, promoting and teaching dance for youth organizations, dance troupes and intensives.
+Scott is excited to return for his fifth season with CDE and share, learn, grow and participate in the art, love and passion of CDE founder Frances Cohen.

 D. Daniel Hollingshead

-Mr. Hollingshead is returning for his 17th season with Center Dance Ensemble.
+Mr. Hollingshead is returning for his 18th season with Center Dance Ensemble.
 Mr. Hollingshead received his BFA in Performance and Choreography from Arizona State University and has performed in Arizona and Colorado with Desert Dance Theatre, A Ludwig Co., The Dance Connection, Boulder Jazz Dance Co., the Jan Justice Dance Company, among others.
-In addition to performing, Mr. Hollingshead works as a costume designer, hair and make-up designer, cutter/draper for both theatre and dance; he has also worked as a cutter/draper and theatre technician for many local and national theatre and dance companies throughout the state and southwest region.
-In addition to his work with Center Dance Ensemble, Mr. Hollingshead is currently the Costuming and Wardrobe Director for Childsplay in Tempe.
+In addition to performing, Mr. Hollingshead is an award winning costume designer and hair and make-up designer, and has worked as cutter/draper for both theatre and dance; he has also worked as a cutter/draper and theatre technician for many local and national theatre and dance companies throughout the state and southwest region.
+In addition to his work with Center Dance Ensemble Mr. Hollingshead is currently the Costuming and Wardrobe Director for Childsplay in Tempe.